jamiw1/jamiw1/README.md

 - hey i'm 1024ping / jamiw

+- i make/work on music apps and other music related things

 - i currently know C# and TypeScript + Vue, and know a tiny bit of Zig
 - also learning/using C for some things
 - i have some experience in Godot